shoptalk-digest Friday, 2 August 1996 Volume 01 : Number

 However, this is only theoretical, because different brands of frequency

-analyzers can give slightly different readings, depending on how the club is
+analyzers can give slightly different readings, depending on how the club

 clamped, clamping pressure, etc. BTW, the number 297 relates to the